bolgovr/broom/README.md

 #Why?
 This is yet another try to solve callback hell and 500+ LOC files.
-Split your codebase into small easy to test and maintain modules and feed it to broom.
+Split your codebase into small easy to test and maintain modules and feed it to Broom.
 It will run your code according to each module dependencies.
 Broom will handle parallel and sequental execution of your modules where it needed.

 #How can I install it?